 2) Hire Lawyers

 The next step involves actually hiring a lawyer.
 Once we’ve been hired, our lawyers will send a letter of representation to the insurance company to let them know we are representing you.
-You will never have to speak with the insurance company.
+You will never have to speak to the insurance company.

 3) Focus on Your Health